IBM-Cloud/docs/cli/plugins/bluemix_admin/index.md

 ## Viewing resource metric information
 {: #cliresourceusage}

 You can view resource metric information, including memory, disk, and CPU usage.
 You can see a summary of the available physical and reserved resources as well as the usage of physical and reserved resources.
-You can also see droplet execution agents (DEAs) usage data and historical memory and disk usage.
+You can also see droplet execution agents (DEAs) and cells (Diego architecture) usage data and historical memory and disk usage.
 Historical data for memory and disk usage is displayed, by default, weekly and in descending order.
 To view the resource metric information, use the following command:

 ```
 cf ba resource-metrics <monthly> <weekly>